 Instead of studying and memorizing, which process makes reading slower and less enjoyable, children and adults should simply read books.
-By making reading an unpleasant, irksome, joyless, dreary, tedious, and obligatory task for many students, education has clearly failed these students.
-The ridiculous belief that one can make students understand the meaning of a given text is tantamount to believing that one can make their brains grow in exactly the ways one wants them to grow.
+By making reading an unpleasant, irksome, joyless, dreary, tedious, and obligatory task for many students, education has failed these students in an important way.
+The belief that one can make students understand the meaning of a given text is tantamount to believing that one can make their brains grow in exactly the ways one wants them to grow.
 But, like any living thing or process, true learning that becomes part of the way the student views and understands the world is an organic process, and therefore it cannot be forced or controlled in such a rigid, predictable manner.
 Just as a farmer or gardener can only provide the suitable conditions for a plant to grow, a teacher can only provide the suitable conditions for learning to take place.
 Chief among these is stimulating and encouraging the desire to learn, which in turn is dependent on the desire to read good, useful, factual, and informative books.
-To kill the desire to read in students, as the present educational system does, so that many of them never read another useful, informative, and accurate book during the remainder of their lives, is an educational crime of the highest order.
+To kill the desire to read in students, as the present educational system so often does, with the result that many of them never read another useful, informative, and accurate book during the remainder of their lives, is an educational crime of the highest order.

 The method of lecturing in front of a group of students, while they busily try to record everything the lecturer says, is a method that was employed in ancient Greece by such luminaries as Aristotle.
 But this archaic and inefficient method, since the student has no opportunity to stop the lecturer if one misses something that is said, could be replaced by providing the students with the text of the lecture and, during the class time, making them copy out the text by hand while they hear a recording of the lecturer reading the text.
 In my opinion, this would be a more efficient and accurate method of making them transcribe these notes in their own handwriting.
 Later, once they have had the opportunity to read their notes and try to understand their contents, they could question the professor about the things they don’t understand.

 There are many educators who constantly pester their students with questions, whether in the classroom or in written tests and examinations.
-Most of them are not aware that they are imitating the extremely aggravating method of inquiry that was practised in ancient Athens by a conceited ass named Socrates, which practice led to his being condemned to death, after Socrates deliberately outraged the jury during his trial by proposing that, rather than being punished for his boorish and offensive habit of accosting prominent individuals in public places and seeking to embarrass them in front of others, he should be supported for the remainder of his days by the state so that he could continue performing this discourteous behaviour, which he regarded as an invaluable service to his fellow citizens.
+Most of them are probably not aware that they are imitating the aggravating method of inquiry that was practised in ancient Athens by a conceited ass named Socrates, which practice led to his being condemned to death, after Socrates deliberately outraged the jury during his trial by proposing that, rather than being punished for his boorish and offensive habit of accosting prominent individuals in public places and seeking to embarrass them in front of others by demonstrating how little they actually knew, he should be supported for the remainder of his days by the state so that he could continue performing this discourteous behaviour, which he regarded as an invaluable service to his fellow citizens.

 The belief that students need to be constantly questioned in order to help them learn is mostly false.
 To give an example, we do not learn the meanings of words by being constantly asked what this or that word means, as Plato was fond of doing in his dialogues.
 We learn their meanings, along with how to use them, by seeing and hearing words used correctly in many different contexts and situations.
 This, and not incessant questioning and testing, is how learning occurs.
 In the case of practical skills, they are acquired by repeatedly observing models of correct or proficient behaviour and then practising the skills ourselves in order to improve our abilities.
 Occasional criticism and advice can certainly be helpful, but it is important to recognize that mere verbal instruction without the observation of models of behaviour is largely useless and a waste of time, especially in the case of practical skills.

-Another important point is that Plato had no understanding whatsoever about how human desires arise – the desire to perform this or that activity – and therefore he completely overlooked this vitally important topic when he formulated his ideal system of education.
+Another important point is that Plato had no understanding whatsoever about how human desires arise, and so he completely overlooked this vitally important topic when he formulated his ideal system of education.
 Instead of asking silly or trivial questions like “What is truth?”
-“What is beauty?” and “What is the good?” he should have asked, “How is the desire to perform a certain activity determined?”
+“What is beauty?” and “What is the good?” he should have asked, “How does the desire to perform a certain activity arise?”
 The consequences of this Platonic oversight have been catastrophic, both for individuals and the societies in which they live, which are filled with numerous unmotivated workers, and thus has led to the primordial importance of money as a means of motivating people to work hard and continue to perform jobs which many of them dislike.

-As we have seen, the beliefs and practices of a tiny number of ancient Greeks continue to influence the way that children are educated, or it were better to say miseducated, in the present day.
-This influence is entirely due to the mistaken attitude that we have towards those three Greek fools – the fact that we continue to hold Socrates, Plato, and Aristotle in such high esteem.
-That they failed to understand a great many important facts about human behaviour and the world we live in is not at all surprising, considering how long ago they lived.
-What is far more surprising is that we have yet to recognize their many errors and mistakes, and have yet to devise a better educational method than the one which they devised so many thousands of years ago, and which still forms the basis of our inappropriately-named modern system of education.
+The beliefs and practices of a tiny number of ancient Greeks continue to influence the way that children are educated, or it were better to say miseducated, in the present day.
+This influence is primarily due to the mistaken attitude that we have towards those three Greek philosophers – the fact that we continue to hold Socrates, Plato, and Aristotle in such high esteem.
+That they failed to understand a number of important facts about human behaviour and the world we live in is not at all surprising, considering how long ago they lived.
+What is much more astonishing is that we have yet to recognize their many errors and mistakes, and have yet to devise a better educational method than the one which they devised more than two thousand years ago, and which still forms the basis of our so-called modern system of education.